Ford SYNC 3 vs SYNC 4Last Updated August 8, 2023 | C.J. Tragakis

 Which Ford Models Will Get SYNC 4?

 Ford is slowly rolling out SYNC 4 to its vehicle lineup as its models undergo major redesigns.
-So far, the only models that have, or will have, SYNC 4 are the Mustang Mach-E, the 2021 F-150, the 2021 Ford Bronco, and the 2021 Lincoln Nautilus.
+So far, the only models that have, or will have, SYNC 4 are the Mustang Mach-E, 2021 F-150, 2021 Ford Bronco, and the 2021 Lincoln Nautilus.
 More vehicles will likely get the new system in the coming years, or as they go through redesigns.

 Can SYNC 3 Be Upgraded to SYNC 4?

 Unfortunately, the SYNC 3 system cannot be upgraded to SYNC 4.
 This is because the hardware is different and the software isn’t backward-compatible.
 Those with SYNC 3 will have to upgrade to a newer model if they want to take advantage of the new features.